Deep Learning Based Sphere Decoding: Simulation Results

-In Fig. \ref{classificationyyyyyyyyyyyyt6}, the ratio of the average decoding time in the proposed \ac{dl}-based algorithm to the average decoding time in the \ac{spi} algorithm in \cite{vikalo2005sphere} is shown.
-As seen, the average decoding time in the \ac{dl}-based algorithm is significantly lower than the one in \cite{vikalo2005sphere} when $14 \leq \gamma \leq 23.3$ dB for $16$-QAM, and when $20 \leq \gamma \leq 29.8$ dB for $64$-QAM.
-For example, this ratio is almost 10000 at 22 dB \ac{snr} for $64$-QAM.
+Fig. \ref{classificationyyyyyyyyyyyyt6YUYU} illustrates the average decoding time of the proposed \ac{dl}-based sphere decoding algorithm and its SE variate versus \ac{ber}.
+As seen, the average decoding time in \ac{dl}-based algorithm is significantly lower than SD-IRS \cite{vikalo2005sphere} when $ {\text{BER}}> 73\times 10^{-5}$ for $64$-QAM, and when $ {\text{BER}}> 10^{-3}$ for $16$-QAM.
+Also, as seen, the SE variate of the proposed \ac{dl}-based algorithm outperforms SE-SD-IRS \cite{zhao2005sphere} when ${\text{BER}}> 18 \times 10^{-4}$ for $64$-QAM, and when $ {\text{BER}}> 16 \times 10^{-4}$ for $16$-QAM.
 The reason for this reduction in complexity is that the number of lattice points inside the decoding hypersphere, and thus the size of the search tree decreases in the average sense when the radiuses of the hyperspheres are intelligently learnt by a \ac{dnn}.
-On the other hand, the sphere decoding algorithm in \cite{vikalo2005sphere} exhibits a lower computational complexity compared to the proposed \ac{dl}-based algorithm when $\gamma > 23.3$ dB for $16$-QAM, and when $\gamma >29.8$ dB for $64$-QAM.
-The reason is that at high \ac{snr} values, it is unlikely for the lattice to collapse in one or more dimension, an event that significantly increases the number of points in the hypersphere for the scheme in \cite{vikalo2005sphere}.
+On the other hand, the SD-IRS \cite{vikalo2005sphere} and SE-SD-IRS \cite{zhao2005sphere} exhibit a lower computational complexity compared to the proposed \ac{dl}-based algorithm and its SE variate at very low \ac{ber} regions (high SNRs).
+The reason is that at high \ac{snr} values, it is unlikely for the lattice to collapse in one or more dimension, an event that significantly increases the number of points in the hypersphere for the scheme in \cite{vikalo2005sphere} and \cite{zhao2005sphere}.
 One possible way to improve the proposed method is to consider \ac{snr}-based \ac{dnn}, especially at high \ac{snr} values.

-Fig. \ref{classificationyyyyyyyyyyyyt6yyu} shows the ratio of the maximum decoding time in the proposed \ac{dl}-based algorithm to that in the \ac{spi} algorithm in \cite{vikalo2005sphere}.
-As seen, the \ac{dl}-based sphere decoding algorithm outperforms the algorithm in \cite{vikalo2005sphere}.
-This shows that the size of the search tree in the \ac{dl}-based sphere decoding is much smaller than the one in the algorithm in \cite{vikalo2005sphere} in the worst-case sense.
+Fig. \ref{classificationyyyyyyyyyyyyt6maz} shows the maximum decoding time in the proposed \ac{dl}-based algorithm and its SE variate versus BER to that in the \ac{spi} algorithm \cite{vikalo2005sphere} and SE-SD-IRS \cite{zhao2005sphere}.
+As seen, the \ac{dl}-based sphere decoding algorithms outperform the algorithm in \cite{vikalo2005sphere} and \cite{zhao2005sphere} for some regions, i.e., BER $>2 \times 10^{-3}$ for DL-SD and BER $>17\times 10^{-4}$ for DL-SE-SD when using $64$-QAM.
+These regions for $16$-QAM are BER $> 15 \times 10^{-4}$ and BER $> 4 \times 10^{-3}$, respectively.
+This shows that the size of the search tree in the \ac{dl}-based sphere decoding is much smaller than the one in the algorithm in \cite{vikalo2005sphere} and \cite{zhao2005sphere} in the worst-case sense.

+While at lower BERs (higher SNRs) \ac{spi} and SE-\ac{spi} offer a lower complexity compared to our proposed solutions, one should note that the presented figures represents \ac{ber} in the absence of channel coding.
+In practice, when lower BERs are needed, channel coding is used.
+Hence, for the practical range of moderate BER before channel coding, our proposed solution offers a better complexity.